- Dietetics Programs

 Upon completion of the MSN- PD degree, students will demonstrate:

-The program accepts 12 interns per year into this accredited program.
-Each fall a cohort of 12 is accepted and they work through both the curriculum and internship rotations synchronously.
-Accreditation dictates that even as graduates, all interns are prepared to be generalists, so rotations cover a wide range of the diverse dietetics program.
+The program accepts 12 interns per year into this accredited graduate degree program.
+Each fall a cohort of 12 is accepted and they work through most of the curriculum and internship rotations follow.
+Our accreditation standards dictates that even as graduate level students, all interns are prepared to be generalists, so rotations cover a wide range of the diversity in dietetics practice.
 Upon successful completion, graduates are eligible to take the RDN registration exam.
 Due to the program design, interns are not required to move to Oregon until Summer after their first year of coursework in the program.

 The MSN-PD program has 2 concentration areas; one in senior nutrition care and another community/primary care nutrition practice.
 Each intern also participates in rotations in the traditional venues of foodservice, clinical, and community.
 The program comprises 30+ rotation sites and 55+ preceptors.

 Starts 3rd week in Septermber, with an online orientation; ends approximately at the end of the second week of June.

 Runs continuously after course completion; first rotations will begin following the orientation during the 3rd week of June.